 You can see that it’s dated October 1, 1957, and is from Sy Berger to Fred Corcoran (Ted’s agent).
 It references the agreement to extend William’s exclusive deal with Topps for the 1958 season.
 I suppose this means the original contract was for five years, but both parties had to renew or review it yearly.

-The collector picked it up to pair with his three 1958 Topps Ted Williams cards, #s 1, 321, and 485.
+TJisonline picked it up to pair with (then) three of his 1958 Topps Ted Williams cards, #s 1, 321, and 485.
 The Red Sox team card and checklist, #312, is a fourth “Williams” card, of sorts, in the set.
-The collector picked up the letter from a local estate reseller/dealer who supposedly bought a lot of items from Fred Corcoran’s daughter (who was Ted Williams’ goddaughter).
+He picked up the letter from a local estate reseller/dealer who supposedly bought a lot of items from Fred Corcoran’s daughter (who was Ted Williams’ goddaughter).

 At this point, another company was looking to enter the sports card market.
 The Frank H. Fleer Corporation wanted to grow its gum market share, and they targeted Williams for a single-player set since Topps had the exclusive MLB license by that point.
 Williams was the only player with the popularity to carry an entire set.
 Williams signed with Fleer for $5k per year for four years, which deprived Topps collectors of Ted Williams cards for the remainder of his playing days.
 But fans could grab Topps Ted Williams Manager cards from 1969-1972.

-Topps also signed Ted Williams in 1991 for inclusion in the 1953 Reprint Series.
-Heritage Auctions sold the contract pictured below for $286.80 in January 2008.
-So we have some idea of what a 1953 Topps Ted Williams card could have looked like.
+All that said, Topps did sign Ted Williams in 1991 for inclusion in their 1953 Reprint Series.
+In January 2008, Heritage Auctions sold the contract pictured below for $286.80.
+So, we have some idea of what a 1953 Topps Ted Williams card could have looked like.

-And if you want to learn more about cards from this era and the competition between Topps and Bowman, I recommend picking up a copy of The Bubble Gum Card War by Dean Hanley.
+Also, if you want to learn more about cards from this era and the competition between Topps and Bowman, I recommend picking up a copy of Dean Hanley’s The Bubble Gum Card War.